mortonne/psireact/README.md

 To get an intuition for what sort of behavior the LBA model can produce, look at the [LBA demo notebook](https://github.com/mortonne/psireact/blob/master/jupyter/lba_demo.ipynb).
 The LBA model can be used to both generate simulated data and to estimate parameters based on observed data.
 See the [LBA parameter recovery](https://github.com/mortonne/psireact/blob/master/jupyter/lba_recovery.ipynb) notebook for examples.
+Also see examples of more complex hierachical models in the [Nireact](https://github.com/mortonne/nireact) project.

 ## Road map